CRI250 - Criminology and the Criminal Justice System (3 cr.)

 This course covers both the theoretical and practical aspects of criminal justice ethics.
 Classical, modern, and postmodern ethical perspectives are analyzed from the perspective of the criminal justice practitioner.
 Approaches to solving ethical dilemmas are applied to the reality of careers in a variety of criminal justice fields - from law enforcement and punishment and corrections, to the role of the prosecutor, defense counsel, and judiciary in the administration of justice.
 Ethical codes of conduct are critically examined.
 (Fall/Spring/Summer).
 Liberal arts.
 Prerequisites: CRI250, senior standing, criminal justice major or minor.

-CRI490 - Study Abroad in Comparative Criminology (3 cr.)
+CRI490 - Study Abroad in Comparative Criminology (3 to 9 cr.)

 This course examines crime and deviance in an international context, with a focus on one country.
 The course begins with a broad introduction to comparative criminology and criminal justice; measuring cross-national crime, criminality, and victimization; and historical, cultural, and political topics related to the study abroad.
 The study abroad experience typically consist of lectures by criminologists, lawyers, and other experts; visits to appropriate criminal justice, victim, and drug treatment facilities; and visits to related historical and cultural sites.
 Destinations will vary.
 (Winter/Spring/Summer).
 Liberal arts.
 Prerequisites: CRI250 and one of the following: CRI353, CRI354, or CRI357.